 Return A pointer to the spec, if the image is found and able to be opened and read by an available image format plugin, and the designated subimage exists.

-- filename: The name of the image. - subimage: The subimage to query.
+- filename: The name of the texture, as a UTF-8 encode ustring. - subimage: The subimage to query.
 (The spec retrieved is for the highest-resolution MIP level of that subimage.)